Volume III - Obligations

 - Step 2 – The Local Finance Office reviews the PR and performs the second level of approval.
 The Local Finance Office cannot make any adjustments/edits to the PR due to read-only access.
 PRs containing errors will be returned to the requesting office.

-- Step 3 – VA Contracting Officer awards a contract (or an authorized individual places an order against an awarded contract), creating an obligation.
+- Step 3 – VA Procurement Office awards a contract (or an authorized individual places an order against an awarded contract), creating an obligation.
 VA will record an obligation when VA incurs a legally binding agreement with a specified entity.
 The amount used to fund the obligation will be automatically decreased from the referenced PR.
 If the obligation amount is less than the PR amount and the unused funds are no longer required, the PR must be marked as “final” within iFAMS when the obligation is awarded so the residual PR balance will be decreased.
 Otherwise, the excess PR amount must be manually decreased.

 Monthly Activities: